Home Compare CHD vs OR.PA

 Church & Dwight Co. vs L'Oréal: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CHD: Russell 1000, OR.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (CHD: S&P 500, OR.PA: STOXX 600).

-The clearest separation starts in stability, but growth adds another real layer to the result.
-Church & Dwight Co., Inc. leads by 10 points on the overall comparison score.
+Most of the separation is still concentrated in stability.
+Church & Dwight Co., Inc. leads by 11 points on the overall comparison score.

 INDUSTRY COMPARISON